Ortolan (restaurant)

 Defunct French restaurant in Los Angeles, California, U.S.

-Ortolan was a Michelin-starred French restaurant in Los Angeles, California.
+Ortolan was a Michelin-starred French restaurant in Los Angeles, California, United States.
 The fine dining establishment opened in 2005 and closed in 2011.

 French chef Christophe Émé opened it in partnership with actress Jeri Ryan, with whom he was in a relationship at that time and later got married.

 Former gay porn star Brandon Lee used to be executive chef at Ortolan.